📝 Topics Covered

 simon = Person('Simon')

-Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+Observer establishes a subscription mechanism to notify multiple objects (observers) about any events or state changes happening to the object they are observing (subject/observable).

 class User: